camflan/boxstrap/README.markdown

     30	*	*	*	*	sh $HOME/Dropbox/cron/process_pics.sh >/dev/null 2>&1

 As you can see, some of this scripts actions (and it's output reflects this) was modified from our defaults by the use of some configuration files placed in the directories that I want to process.
+Here is the config file in my dotvim directory:

+    #dotvim configuration file
+    link_dir=true
+    link_only=dotvimrc

+And here is the config file for my dotfiles directory:

+    #dotfiles configuration file
+    excludes=opensim.sh, old-dot-virtualenvwrapper_bashrc
+    recurse=false

 I have done my best to document the script as thouroghly as possible -- please read it for further information regarding the settings beyond what is in this quick readme.
 I have also done my best to note where I feel there are improvements to be made, the script was created, tested, and finished in under an hour - not including this documentation.
 If you have any additions, improvements, bugs, or anything else please feel free to report, fix, or fork this project.